MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-410-Supplementary-Medical-Insurance-SMI-Benefits/subpart-I-Payment-SMI-Benefits/section-410.160.md

 (1) Home health services.

-(2) Pneumococcal, influenza, and hepatitis b vaccines and their administration.
+(2) Pneumococcal, influenza, and hepatitis b, and COVID-19 vaccines and their administration.

 (3) Federally qualified health center services.